 Forfeiture of Stipend.
-A Board member will not be eligible for a stipend for the relevant Board meeting if he or she fails to arrive for "Roll Call", leaves prior to "Adjournment", leaves for a period of more than thirty (30) in the middle of that Board meeting, or fails to attend the entire Board meeting, without a Board-approved excused absence.
+A Board Member will not be eligible for a stipend under the following conditions:

+- 1. For the relevant Board Meeting, if a Board Member fails to arrive for "Roll Call", leaves prior to "Adjournment", leaves for a period of more than thirty (30) minutes in the middle of that Board Meeting, or fails to attend the entire Board Meeting without a Board-approved excused absence. - 2.
+No Board Member shall receive a stipend during a fiscal emergency.
+A fiscal emergency is defined as one of the following: